 “The settlement project under this deal is one of the biggest dangers and aims to do away with the right of return and to rob the Palestinian people of the right to their land ... and to create social and demographic tension and sedition that only serve the enemy’s interests and expansionist goals.”

 “This plan is an annexation plan that is aimed at killing the two-state solution and stealing Palestinian lands.”

 MOHAMMED ALI AL-HOUTHI, A LEADER OF YEMEN’S IRAN-ALIGNED HOUTHI MOVEMENT

 “Trump’s deal is blatant U.S. aggression on Palestine and the nation, and it is a deal funded by Saudi (Arabia) and the UAE (United Arab Emirates) to cement Israeli occupation.”

 ISRAELI FAR-RIGHT DEFENCE MINISTER NAFTALI BENNETT

-“We will not allow the government of Israel to recognize a Palestinian state in any eventuality.”
+“We will not allow the government of Israel to recognise a Palestinian state in any eventuality.”

 “This is clearly a serious proposal, reflecting extensive time and effort...
 We encourage them (the Israeli and Palestinian leaders) to give these plans genuine and fair consideration, and explore whether they might prove a first step on the road back to negotiations.”